MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 3.x Building-Scale CHP (P1)

-The optimization process for this measure used the Particle Swarm Optimization (PSO) technique in PAT, which is based on hydroPSO (Zambrano-Bigiarini et. al., 2013), with a single independent variable, the `Generator Demand Limit Scheme Purchased Electric Demand Limit` in Watts, to minimize the annual utility cost.
+The optimization process for this measure used the Particle Swarm Optimization (PSO) analysis option in PAT, which is based on hydroPSO (Zambrano-Bigiarini et. al., 2013), with a single independent variable, the `Generator Demand Limit Scheme Purchased Electric Demand Limit` in Watts, to minimize the annual utility cost.

 ![image](png/figure_measures_p1_pat.png)